Creality CR-30 Review: 3DPrintMill 3D Printer

 We have been reviewing 3D printing equipment for years now.
 During this time, a huge variety of different 3D printers managed to fall into our hands.
 But recently we have on sale an extremely interesting specimen.

-PRICE ON CREALITY | AMAZON
+BUY ON CREALITY

 The Creality CR-30, also known as 3DPrintMill is a peculiar 3D printer by the Chinese 3D printer manufacturer, Creality3D.
 With conventional FDM printers, the model is built in a vertical plane.
 However, on the Creality 3DPrintMill, the model is printed at an angle of 45°.